pirate/mesh-networking/README.md

 ---------------
 * MESHP (replaces the IP layer, extends a custom baked IPv6 implementation)
 * MESHDNS (namecoin style)
-* MESHARP (needs major changes to prevent DDoSing the endtire mesh when new nodes join)
+* MESHARP (needs major changes to prevent DDoSing the entire mesh when new nodes join)
 * MESHTRACEROUTE (shows more detail about the mesh hops taken to get to a host)

 Technologies to reimplement: